Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 Preparation
 ===========

-Preparing the files for this exercise within the ``~/tmp`` by following the commands below:
+Files used in this tutorial are available on GitHub.
+Preparing those files within the ``~/tmp`` using the commands below:

 .. code-block:: bash